UK Corporate Governance Code

 Group supplier onboarding process - due diligence and risk assessment

-As in previous years the Group’s UK procurement team continued to audit its key suppliers.
+As in previous years the Group’s UK procurement team continues to engage closely with its key suppliers.
 EMIS has not become aware of any examples of behaviour or actions among its suppliers contravening the Modern Slavery Act 2015.
-The supplier audit is a continual process which measuresthe effectiveness of our policies and procedures, and ensures adherence to the Act is maintained as a requirement of doing business with EMIS Group.
+EMIS continually engages with its key suppliers and measures the effectiveness of its policies and procedures, and ensures adherence to the Act is maintained as a requirement of doing business with EMIS Group.
 Any companies who are found to be non-compliant are subject to a risk analysis review where they are given the opportunity to comply within an agreed period.
 Where compliance is not achieved, an alternative supplier is sourced and the relationship with the non-compliant supplier is terminated.